SharePoint integration

 Documents

-Add hashtags to documents
+Add hashtags to the document

 Set document status (On/Off)